samuong1/FinalNvidiaProject/README.md

 ## Running This Project

-If you want to go through all the *painful* steps of creating a new DetectNet model from scratch, using your own dataset, look at this doc: https://docs.google.com/document/d/1i4WsFui5fuGUALkeWdmcqqGaycF6AALmTyXp1bikalQ/edit?usp=sharing.
+If you want to go through all the *painful* steps of creating a new DetectNet model from scratch, using your own dataset, look at [this doc](https://docs.google.com/document/d/1i4WsFui5fuGUALkeWdmcqqGaycF6AALmTyXp1bikalQ/edit?usp=sharing).

 Normal Setup: